Show / set the logging level for EntraCP

 It is primarily designed to:

-• Validate that the assembly bindings were correctly set in the machine.config file.
+- Validate that the assembly bindings were correctly set in the

-For security reasons, by default it can be called only from the central administration site, but it you can copy the page anywhere under 16\TEMPLATE\LAYOUTS, and you’ll be able to call it from any SharePoint site.
+For security reasons, by default it can be called only from the central administration, but you can copy it anywhere under 16\TEMPLATE\LAYOUTS

 Test the connectivity with Microsoft Graph